crafterrr/PoseNet/README.md

 ## Files
 - experiments_unclean contains unstructured code used during experiments
 - main contains structured code, PoseNet class, and usage example

+## Notes
+Both experiments and model were created & tested in Google Colab, so it's likely that some changes needed to run this code locally (at least in data paths)